Open Computer Vision Library

 Yes, teams can be just one person, but it’s much more fun to collaborate!

-We will contact the winners via email on or before December 1st, 2021 which will be followed by an announcement on this page.
+We will contact the winners via email in December 2021 which will be followed by an announcement on this page.

 Yes!
 We love videos.
 Please send any video links inside your proposal.